Vladimir Harkonnen: Dune

 The Baron's plan to assure Feyd's power is to install him as ruler of Arrakis after a period of tyrannical misrule by Rabban, making Feyd appear to be the savior of the people.
 However, a crisis on Arrakis begins when the mysterious Muad'Dib emerges as a leader of the native Fremen tribes, uniting them against the rule of the Harkonnens.
 Eventually, a series of Fremen victories against Beast Rabban threaten to disrupt the trade of the spice, inciting the Padishah Emperor Shaddam IV to intervene personally, leading several legions of Sardaukar.
 After the emperor's arrival on Arrakis, both Corrino and Harkonnen are shocked to learn that rather than a native Fremen warlord, their opponent Muad'Dib is the still-living Paul Atreides, and the Emperor's intervention was part of his plan.

 The Imperial forces fall prey to a surprise attack by the Fremen, who let a sandstorm short out the force field shields of the transport ships, and then disable them with projectile weapons, subsequently mounting a mass assault using sandworms as siege-breakers.
 Their enemies are left trapped on the planet, outnumbered by the many tribes and outgunned by the sandworms.
 The Harkonnens' past ruthlessness further causes the enraged Fremen to give them little to no quarter.
 Over the course of the battle their entire army is exterminated.

 The Harkonnen leadership are also all killed in the course of this battle.
 Rabban dies first, in the early stages of the battle.
-Baron Harkonnen himself is poisoned with a gom jabbar by Paul's sister Alia Atreides, a two-year-old born as a fully aware Fremen Reverend Mother, who reveals that she is his granddaughter to him just before his death.
+Baron Harkonnen himself is poisoned with a gom jabbar by Paul's sister Alia Atreides, a four-year-old born as a fully aware Fremen Reverend Mother, who reveals that she is his granddaughter to him just before his death.
 His remaining heir Feyd-Rautha is killed in ritual combat by Paul Atreides.
-House Harkonnen as a political entity is left virtually defunct - permanently excluded from galactic power - though Harkonnen blood is technically ascendant since Imperial House Atreides is composed entirely of Vladimir Harkonnen's descendants.
+House Harkonnen as a political entity is left virtually defunct - permanently excluded from galactic power - though Harkonnen blood is technically ascendant since Imperial House Atreides is composed partly of Vladimir Harkonnen's descendants (through his daughter - the Lady Jessica).